How to Remove a Name from a Mortgage | No Refinancing

 By: Pete Gerardo Updated By: Ryan Tronier Reviewed By: Paul Centopani

-What to consider before removing someone from a mortgage without refinancing
+5 ways to remove someone from a mortgage without refinancing

 You’re parting ways with a spouse or co-mortgage borrower.
 You’ve agreed on who will keep the house and take over the mortgage payments.